cwainner/android-game-wither/README.md

 ## Description

-An Android game about a knave tasked with restoring life to the withered forest.
-Made with LibGDX, Android Studio, and Java.
+An Android game about a young scholar tasked with restoring life to the withered forest.
+Made with [LibGDX](https://github.com/libgdx/libgdx), Android Studio, and Java.

 ## Bugs